solowt/war/README.md

 git repo: https://github.com/solowt/war

- A readme.md file, including explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
 Project:

 Used html, css, and javascript to create a version of the children's card game war. [wikipedia](https://en.wikipedia.org/wiki/War_(card_game)).